 The KSU supports, funds and promotes a collection of student-run societies every year.
 Societies are groups on campus that are open to all students, and allow them to unite around common goals and interests.
 Every year, societies host incredible events, publish journals or zines, and foster community among King's students.
 We make it easy for students to start or join societies and create the spaces they want to see on King's campus.
-Current societies include the King's Theatrical Society, PRIDE Society, and
+Current societies include the King's Theatrical Society, PRIDE Society, and King's Dance Collective.

-349 | KING'S STUDENTS' UNION
+348 | KING'S STUDENTS' UNION